firesharkstudios/butterfly-server/docs/README.md

 import { ArrayDataEventHandler, WebSocketChannelClient } from 'butterfly-client'
 ```

-### WebSocketChannelClient
+### Example

-The *WebSocketChannelClient* maintains a connection to your server to receive subscription messages.
+An *WebSocketChannelClient* instance maintains a connection to your server to receive subscription messages and an *ArrayDataEventHandler* instance maps the subscription messages to local javascript arrays to keep these local javascript arrays synchronized with your server...

 ```js
 let channelClient = new WebSocketChannelClient({